udodinho/KIP7-review/README.md

 }
 ```

 This function safeTransfer() works like transfer() function, but if the recipient is a contract, it checks for IKIP7Receiver support which is an interface to prevent token loss.
+It calls the internal safeTransfer function which takes in four(4) arguements.

 ##### 2.10 _safeMint():